flapjack103/mongoconsole/README.md

 * 0.1.4 Feature Additions
   * Added error and success alerts
-  * Can now delete and add collections
+  * Delete and Add for collections
   * Support for multiple users (one db connection per user)